 d.
 Settlement of South China Sea disputes.

 e.
-Cooperation in the enforcement and elimination of transnational crimes, which includes eradicating terrorism, money laundering, smuggling, drug trafficking, and trade in small and human weapons, piracy, internet crimes, and international economic crimes.
+Cooperation in the enforcement and elimination of transnational crimes, which includes eradicating terrorism, money laundering, smuggling, drug trafficking, trade in small and human weapons, piracy, internet crimes, and international economic crimes.

 2. Forms of ASEAN Cooperation in the Social and Cultural Sector